athomasq/athomasq.github.io/essays/steve.md

 **Steve:**  I like the sound of that.

-**Stephen:**  They plan to license it to big tech firms, big banks, big manufacturers, you name it.
+**Stephen:**  They plan to license it to big tech firms, big banks, big manufacturers, high-growth statups, you name it.
 It's perfectly general AI, the market is huge.
 It's the biggest market there is.

 **STEVE:** That sounds promising.
 Tell me about the founder.